tclovett/Jeopardy/README.md

  - Add CSS animations to handle the transitions between conditional renderings

+ - Devise a way for a user to request all the clues from a particular day
+  - Then, add the ability to request clues from categories

- - Create a replay feature to implement the most exciting moments of your multiplayer games.
+ - Create a replay feature to capture the most exciting moments of your multiplayer games.

  - Use [redux](https://redux.js.org/) to manage application state.